Bucher Industries: Recent developments

 Since January 2014, Bucher Industries has been organised into five divisions: Kuhn Group (agricultural machinery), Bucher Municipal (municipal vehicles), Bucher Hydraulics (hydraulic systems), Bucher Emhart Glass (glass container industry) and Bucher Specials (individual businesses).

 In 2016, Jacques Sanche became CEO of Bucher Industries AG, while the previous CEO, Philip Mosimann, was appointed Chairman of the Board of Directors.
 Also in 2016, the Bucher Municipal division acquired the Danish manufacturer of sewer cleaners J. Hvidtved Larsen A/S (JHL).
 In 2018, Bucher Specials division acquired the trading business of combine harvesters and the service business for contract farmers from Swiss company Grunderco S.A.
 That same year, Bucher Emhart Glass division completed the acquisition of Sanjin Glass Machinery.
 Also in 2018, through Bucher Hydraulics division in China, Bucher entered into a joint venture to acquire 80% of the shares of Chinese manufacturer of hydraulic pumps and compact units, Wuxi Deli Fluid Technology.

 In 2019, Bucher Municipal acquired 100% of the shares in Zynkon, a Chinese manufacturer of sewer cleaning vehicles.
 Two years later, Bucher Hydraulics acquired the mobile electric drive technology division, Lenze Mobile Drives, from Lenze Schmidhauser in Romanshorn.

 In July 2023, Jetter AG and its subsidiary Futronic GmbH were merged and renamed Bucher Automation.

-Since April 2024, Urs Kaufmann has been the Chairman of the Board of Bucher, replacing Philip Mosimann.
+Since April 2026, Stefan Scheiber has been the Chairman of the Board of Bucher, replacing Urs Kaufmann.